chanhakim/lcbci/README.md

 ![Figure 3](photos/figures/fig3.png)

 **Figure 3.
 An image of a minimal BCI.** The circuit uses an Arduino Due (boxed in cyan) and connects to a computer via a micro-USB to USB cable (not pictured).
 The electrodes (circled in orange) connect to the locations on the scalp associated with the desired neural signal, and the amplification/filter module (boxed in light purple) amplifies and filters the neural signal.
-Amplification increase the strength of the signal, and filtering removes the unwanted noise in the signal.
+Amplification increases the strength of the signal, and filtering removes the unwanted noise in the signal.
 This BCI circuit is minimal in the sense that it reads neural signal from a single location and utilizes a relatively basic amplifier-and-filter module.

 #### mBCI Lab v0.0.1 (a real-time signal plotting/recording program)